 A great place to start is checking out some government websites to see where employment demand is.

-The top three employing industries in the country are Health Care, Retail, and Construction.
+The top three employing industries in the country are Health Care, Retail, and Construction and have many types of entry-level jobs available.
 These industries are continuing to grow and offer a lot of opportunities for those looking to start a new career.

 Entry-level health care jobs